anacmota/miFISH/README.md

 <br>

 ## miFISH vs HiC
-After choosing one of the previous decoding methods and running the script, extract the script for this analysis in **_miFISH experiment > miFISH vs HiC_** folder.
+Find the script for this analysis in **_miFISH experiment > miFISH vs HiC_** folder.
+Extract the script to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+Extract and run one of the previous miFISH pipeline with/without all filters or stochastic allocation.
+The "Coordinates" and "Lamina" variables are re-used by the HiC script.
+Lastly, run the script **_miFISH vs HiC_**.

 <br>

 ## Pairwise distances, Lamina distances and Compartments
-After choosing one of the previous decoding methods and running the script, extract the script for this analysis in **_miFISH experiment > Lamina distances and Compartments_** folder.
+Extract the script for this analysis in **_miFISH experiment > Lamina distances and Compartments_** folder.
+Additionally, extract the script in **_miFISH experiment > Signal decoding > with Filters_**.
+In line 165 of **_main_miFISH_** remove the "%" in "% laminaDISTeigen(Coordinates, Lamina)".
+Run the analysis with all 3 scripts in the same working directory with the folder **_datasets_**.

 Figures:
 - All pairwise distances combination of probes with the corresponding eigenvector combination;